nightscout/trio-docs/docs/usage/interface.md

             - Set it to start now or in the future
             - Set the duration of your temp target
         - You can save it as a preset to enact later, start the temp target now, or set a start time for a future time and/or date.
+            - If you need to edit or delete a preset temp target, just swipe left on the temp target

 === "![Settings Icon](img/icon_settings.png){width="15" style="vertical-align: middle;"} Settings"
     This button opens the settings menu
     Below you will (_soon_) find links to each of the settings pages within the docs that correlate to the menus you see: